High-dimensional scaling limits of piecewise deterministic sampling algorithms: Introduction

 with $\psi_d$ denoting the uniform distribution on $\mathfrak{S}^{d-1}$, and constructs a Markov chain on the state space $E^{\bouncy,d}= \mathbb{R}^d\times \mathfrak{S}^{d-1}$.
 Let $\kappa^d:E^{\bouncy,d}\rightarrow \mathfrak{S}^{d-1}$ be a function and let $\lambda^{\bouncy,d} : E^{\bouncy,d}\rightarrow \mathbb{R}_+$.
 Then BPS with the jump rate $\lambda^{\bouncy,d}$ and the refreshment rate $\rho^d>0$ generates a Markov process $\{x_t^{\bouncy,d}=(\xi_t^{\bouncy,d},v_t^{\bouncy,d})\}_{t\ge 0}$ defined by

 and $v_t^{\bouncy,d}$ is defined by

 where $R_d$ is a homogeneous random measure which is independent from $N$ with intensity measure

-The refreshment scheme was introduced by \cite{doi:10.1080/01621459.2017.1294075}.
-Without refreshment the Bouncy Particle Sampler may not be ergodic in general.
-The refreshment rate using the random measure $R_d$ was referred to as restricted refreshment in \cite{doi:10.1080/01621459.2017.1294075}, and other choices were also considered in that paper.
+Without refreshment the Bouncy Particle Sampler may not be ergodic in general \cite{BouchardCote2017}.
+The refreshment rate using the random measure $R_d$ was referred to as restricted refreshment in \cite{BouchardCote2017}, and other choices were also considered in that paper.